 - Put down a new floor, drain, and sump pump system

 So why and how did we do this all?

 Our expert team took to structural strengthening the home, which can help reinforce the foundation and prevent future water damage.
-This task can usually involve the installation of additional support beams (like the above-mentioned lolly column), strengthening the foundation walls with steel beams, or adding exterior waterproofing membranes to the foundation walls.
+This task can usually involve a number of steps, including the installation of additional support beams (like the above-mentioned lolly column).
+We also may strengthen the foundation walls with steel beams or add exterior waterproofing membranes.
 We like to get this work done early to ensure our workers that all upcoming waterproofing-specific endeavors are done in as safe a structure as possible.

 Next, we utilized a concrete waterproof coating to seal cracks and coat the foundation walls.
-This thick textured “paint” adheres to the concrete once dry and is typically spread with heavy brushes or masonry tools – which help give it a unique look.
-It can’t be applied to surfaces which were previously painted, so it was the perfect choice for these exposed rocks.
+This thick textured “paint” adheres to the concrete once dry and is typically spread with heavy brushes or masonry tools.
+This help gives it a unique look.
+It can’t be applied to previously painted surfaces, so it was the perfect choice for these exposed rocks.

 To finish, we installed a new floor, which involves placing a concrete slab on top of the existing basement floor.
 This can help prevent moisture from seeping through the floor and into the basement.
 It also provides a level surface for installing new flooring materials, such as tiles or carpets.
 In this case, the homeowners opted for bare concrete, but now they can add other flooring types if desired.

 We also added a new drain system to redirect water away from the home’s foundation.
 This included the installation of a sump pump, which collects water that seeps into the basement and pumps it out of the house.